louiselessel/Shaders-on-raspberry-pi4/Shader-on-matrix/README.md

 Based on:
 https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python

 Tested on the raspberry pi 4.
-Using an Adafruit RGB Matrix HAT + RTC, Adafruit Bonnet and a few Hzellers recommended boards here https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/adapter
+Using an Adafruit RGB Matrix HAT + RTC, Adafruit Bonnet and a few of Hzellers recommended boards here https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/adapter.
+I am currently using the board from electrodragon.